mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 The routing metric is used to decide what path to choose.
 It attaches a cost to a path through the network.

-Metric are based on hopcount, packet-loss, throughput, latency or even energy consumption.
+Metric can be based on hopcount, packet-loss, throughput, latency and energy consumption.

+### Convergence

+A network is said to have converged, if all nodes have come to an angreement of its structure.
+In MANETs, there will be packets send all the time to keep moving towards a convergence state in case the network changes.

 ## 802.11s